NicholasR-42/Nicholas-Richard-github-page/README.md

 The CS 3383 Project is a NFA parser that takes in input of an NFA and any test cases to check if the test cases are accepted/rejected.
 More details in the folder.

+I have included a couple of certifications in java I have gotten.